tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-11-aws-building-the-foundation.markdown

 This post documents my understanding on some key AWS services and concepts.
 In this post, AWS concepts and services can be divided into layers.
 Those layers, from bottom up, are:

 * AWS Infrastructure: Physical data centers and physical network connections.
-* Foundation Services: Infrastructures as Services.
+* Foundation Services: Infrastructure Services (IaaS).
-* Platform Services: Platform as Services.
+* Platform Services: Platform Services (PaaS).

 ### AWS Global Infrastructure